andrejristevski/image-processing/README.md

 Install node.js

-To start the server , navigate to the directory with server.js file and type "node server.js" in terminal .
+Go to the directory with package.json file.

+npm install
+npm start

+Go to localhost:8080 in yout browser